-The challenge of explaining economics concepts to less advanced students will deepen your own understanding of fundamental economics concepts.
-In addition, students working in the Economics Learning Center have an on-campus ‘base-of-operations’ in the Economics Department.
-This provides opportunities for interaction with faculty and other economics students.
+The task of explaining economics concepts to less advanced students will deepen your own fundamental knowledge.
+In addition, students involved in the Economics Learning Center have a home base in the Department of Economics; this provides opportunities for interaction with faculty and other economics students!

 Tutor Job Description

-- Tutors are expected to devote between 5 to 15 scheduled hours per week and as much additional time for preparation as each individual finds necessary.
+- Tutors are expected to devote up to 20 hours per week and as much additional time for preparation as necessary.

 Qualifications to be a Tutor

-- Students not meeting these standards will be considered on the basis of individual merit as space allows.
+- Students not meeting this standard will be considered based on individual merit.

-- It is not necessary to be an economics major to serve as a tutor.
+- It is not necessary to be an ECON major.

-- We will keep your application on file for a year and we will reach out to you at the provided email if we are interested in interviewing you.
+- We will keep your application on file for a year and contact you at the provided email if we are interested in interviewing you.